noobaa/noobaa.github.io/README.md

 - [noobaa install](noobaa-install.md) - Installing the operator and system on kubernetes
 - [noobaa status](noobaa-status.md) - Checking the operator and system status
 - [Using the s3 service](noobaa-s3-service.md)

-- Configuring BucketClasses using the operator
+- Configuring classes using the operator:
-  - [noobaa bucketclass](noobaa-bucket-class.md) - Actions to configure bucket classes which are policies applied to a class of buckets.
+  - [BucketClass](noobaa-bucket-class.md) - Configure policies to apply to a class of buckets.
-  - [noobaa backingstore](noobaa-backing-store.md) - Actions to configure backing stores which are connections to cloud or pv storage used in bucket classes as a chunk-storage - aka "data-shredder".
+  - [BackingStore](noobaa-backing-store.md) - Configure cloud or pv storage used in classes as a chunk-storage - aka "data-shredder".
-  - [noobaa namespacestore](noobaa-namespace-store.md) - Actions to configure namespace stores which are connections to cloud or pv storage used in bucket classes for transparent data access.
+  - [NamespaceStore](noobaa-namespace-store.md) - Configure cloud or pv storage used in classes for transparent data access.

-- Creating buckets using the operator
+- Creating buckets using the operator:
-  - [noobaa obc](noobaa-obc.md) - Create buckets and connect applications with ObjectBucketClaims
+  - [OBC](noobaa-obc.md) - Create buckets and access with ObjectBucketClaims
-  - [noobaa cosi](noobaa-cosi.md) - Create buckets and connect applications with COSI (pre-alpha)
+  - [COSI](noobaa-cosi.md) - Create buckets and access with Kubernetes-COSI (pre-alpha)

 ## Advanced Documentation